Brand Strategy & Positioning

 • Astronomically Expensive: Requires a separate and massive marketing budget for every brand.
 You aren’t building one brand; you’re creating dozens.

-• No Shared Equity: The success of Tide does nothing to help launch a new brand.
+• No Shared Equity: Tide’s success does nothing to help launch a new brand.
 There’s no halo effect.

 • Incredibly Complex: Managing this is a monumental task.
 It’s like running dozens of independent businesses at once.